Can I Grow Asparagus?

 Should I Plant Asparagus Seeds or Plants?

-Although most gardeners prefer the convenience of setting out asparagus crowns (roots), those wishing to plant more than the three dozen or so plants sufficient for a family of four might appreciate the economy of starting asparagus from seed.
+Although most gardeners prefer the convenience of setting out asparagus crowns (roots), those wishing to plant more than the three dozen or so plants sufficient for a family of four might appreciate the economy of growing asparagus from seed.
 Taking three weeks to germinate and slow to get going, the asparagus seeds should be sown indoors 12 to 14 weeks before the target seedling set-out date, which should be after the danger of frost has passed.
 Sow seeds 1/4-inch deep using a sterile seeding mix in individual 2-inch cells.
 Acclimate in a cold frame for one week prior to setting out in the garden.

 However, most of us will opt for asparagus crowns.
 Upon receipt, keep crowns covered with a damp cloth or newspaper in a cool, dark, place until planting time.
-Unlike seedlings, crowns can be set out whenever the soil can be worked, which is usually about the time they are shipped.
+Unlike seedlings, asparagus crowns can be set out whenever the soil can be worked, which is usually about the time they are shipped.

 How Do I Cultivate Asparagus Plants?